Ch0p5h0p/Cyclone-Hash/README.md

 ## Background
 Originally, I did this to give myself an introduction to hashing algorithms and how they work internally, but through multiple hours of wondering what I could do better and the occasional eureka moment, my "introductory exercise" became Cyclone.

+*Developed independently by Samuel Joseph Poyner (Blooper7) and licensed under the MIT license*